 Vitamin D Deficiency?

-There are many symptoms of a vitamin D deficiency.
+There are many symptoms of this vitamin deficiency.
 The most common are feelings of tiredness, general aches and pains and frequent infections.
 Other symptoms include muscle cramps, constipation or diarrhea, weight gain, restless sleep, poor concentration, high blood pressure, headaches and bladder problems.

 Clinicians tend to test patients for hypovitaminosis D when they show musculoskeletal symptoms such as bone pain or muscle weakness.
 These symptoms are often misdiagnosed as age-related weakness, chronic fatigue, fibromyalgia and even depression.